-I do not recommend anything other than a shared hosting plan for first time webmasters.
-All other forms of hosting that you may have heard of like Virtual Private Hosting (requires reasonable technical know how), managed WordPress hosting (too costly) might not be the right choice for your first website.
-As your knowledge and business grows you might consider VPS or fully managed WordPress hosting but let’s leave that for another post.
+I do not recommend anything other than a shared hosting plan for first-time webmasters.
+All other forms of hosting that you may have heard of like Virtual Private Hosting (requires reasonable technical know-how), managed WordPress hosting (too costly) might not be the right choice for your first website.
+As your knowledge and business grow you might consider VPS or fully managed WordPress hosting but let’s leave that for another post.

-Shared hosting is the way to go and later we can talk about upgrading your host.
-We’ve recommended two shared hosting services and have also added elaborate installation processes for WordPress with both of them.
-Both hosting providers offers domain registration and website hosting and that’s exactly what we need to create an awesome website.
+Shared hosting is the way to go; later we can discuss upgrading your host.
+We’ve recommended two shared hosting services and added elaborate installation processes for WordPress.
+Both hosting providers offer domain registration and website hosting, and that’s exactly what we need to create an excellent website.

 Click here to visit Bluehost and proceed with your first website setup.

-If you had some problems understanding setup process outlined in video you can follow steps below.
+If you had some problems understanding the setup process outlined in a video, follow the steps below.

 - Choose the right hosting page.
 I’d suggest the starter package.
 It offers plenty of speed, performance, functionality and storage for your first website.
 You can upgrade your hosting plan as your website grows>

-- You will be prompted to choose a domain name as you can see in example below.
+- You will be prompted to choose a domain name as the example below.
 Double check your domain name to avoid typos.